top of page

 • A strategic foothold for AI, broadcast, and enterprise expansion into Latin America

-South Florida’s role in the global connectivity ecosystem is accelerating — and the Freedom Center is the anchor point of that transformation.
+South Florida’s role in the global connectivity ecosystem is accelerating — and this spot is the anchor point of that transformation.

 Animated coffee.gif